 Resurfaces skin without chemicals or lasers

-Improves the absorption of topical creams and serums
+Improves the absorption of customized serums

 Microneedling Before and After*

-Microneedling before and after images show the abilities skin improvements that are possible with this skin rejuvenating procedure.
-Each patient saw improvements regarding fine lines, wrinkles, skin tone, skin texture, acne scars, and the overall look of the skin.
-As with any cosmetic treatment, results may vary.* These before and after pictures highlight reliable help illustrate what is possible with the innovative microneedling treatments and how it can help you achieve more youthful pliable skin.
-Thistreatment is technique sensitive, so it is essential to receive them at a professional and reputable like Fresh Derma Medspa.
-Our trained skin care specialists know how to administer the treatments to help you get the best possible results.
+Microneedling before and after images show the abilities of this skin rejuvenating procedure.
+As with any cosmetic treatment, results may vary.* These before and after pictures highlight the importance of choosing a reliable professional to perform this technique sensitive treatment.

-How Does Microneedling Work?
+How Does the Treatment Work?

 Microneedling uses surgical grade needles to create micro-wounds in the skin.
-Your body responds toendures injuries from the superfine needles we use, by enhancing the skin’s natural healing process.
+Your body responds to these micro-injuries by enhancing the skin’s natural healing process.
 1

-The body begins making new skin cells and releases growth factors.,2
+The body begins making new skin cells and releases growth factors.
+Within hours, the surface of the skin looks renewed and radiant.
+2

 The skin continues to repair itself long after treatment ends.
 The body makes more collagen and elastin.
-The cellular renewal supplies the body with an extra dose of collagen and elastin that helps give the skin it’s new, radiant appearance. .
-Thissirregular .
-1,2 N. It does this that the serums can travel down3,4 magnify
+These structural proteins strengthen and remodel tissue.
+This improves blemishes such as scars, wrinkles, skin laxity, and irregular tone and texture.
+1,2

+ENHANCING MICRO NEEDLING RESULTS

+Micro Needling improves the absorption of customized serums.
+It does this by creating microchannels into the deeper layers of the skin that the serums can travel down.
+3,4 At Fresh Derma Medspa, we customize skin serums to magnify the patient’s natural healing mechanisms.

 Micro-needling Benefits 1,2,3,4,5,6